mhibatallah/mhibatallah.github.io/_pages/group.md

 There are several opportunities for undergraduates to engage in research at the interface of physics and machine learning:

-- Projects can count as **co-op placements** or be arranged independently.
+- Projects can count as **co-op placements**.
-- Many opportunities are **paid**, and funding can often be arranged.
+- Many opportunities are **paid**, and funding can be arranged.

 **Examples of funding opportunities:**
 - [Undergraduate Student Research Award (USRA)](https://uwaterloo.ca/applied-mathematics/current-undergraduates/undergraduate-research-opportunities) — for Canadian citizens and permanent residents
 - [Mathematics Undergraduate Research Award (MURA)](https://uwaterloo.ca/applied-mathematics/current-undergraduates/undergraduate-research-opportunities) — open to all students at the Math Faculty of UWaterloo.

-If you're interested, please contact me early so we can plan a meaningful project and apply for funding if needed.
+If you're interested, please contact me early so we can plan a project and apply for funding if needed.